dame-time/Thesis/README.md

 # Thesis
-Here my thesis project for UniMi with professor Marco Tarini and professor ‪Roi Poranne.
+Here my thesis project for UniMi with professor Marco Tarini and professor Roi Poranne.